-Our home-school curriculum was developed especially to meet the standards for Grades K through 5, but all ages enjoy the programs.
+Our home-school curriculum is developed to meet grades K-5 standards, but all ages enjoy our programs.
 Bring your 4-year-old or your high schooler – they are sure to have a great time with our hands-on activities and projects!

-Cost per program: Students $10 (members $4); adults $4 (members free).
+Cost per program: Students $15 (members $13); adults $8 (members free).
+Receive a 10 percent discount when you register for all four 2020 workshops!
 Advance registration is required.
 Members: Please sign in on the registration page to enable discounts to apply.